becca0anne0robinson/vapor_visualization/nco.md

 Before reading your netCDF into Vapor, you'll need to do a bit of post-processing.
-This is because netCDF has a nasty habit of flipping your x and z axes, in a way that is not so easy to anticipate.
-To fix this, you'll need a package called NCO.
+This is because netCDF has a nasty habit of flipping your x and z axes in a way that is not straightforward to fix beforehand.
+To remedy this, you'll need a package called NCO.

 To install NCO with conda: